prestodb/presto-yarn/presto-yarn-test/README.md

   vcores: 8
 ```

+> Note that running these tests may change the configuration of your cluster (services: yarn and cgroup, and yarm@master password).

 ## Execution

 To run product tests you need to enable maven profile ```productTests``` and then all product tests will be executed run during ```mvn test``` phase.